pradeep-chauhan/frontend-task-for-intermediate/README.md

 * A README.md file explaining the decisions you've made solving this task including technology and library choices.
 * Any instructions required to run your solution and tests in a Linux environment.

+## Few tips
+* Imagine this as a production level product at scale 😉
+* Structure!
+With great structure, comes great reusability!
+* Maybe You have an idea that is not in the task?
+Do it!
+It's on you!
+Have fun! 🎉🎉🎉